Italia Faucets Review & Rating Updated: [00/00/18]

 Italia's standard finishes are chrome, brushed nickel and oil rubbed bronze.
 Not every faucet is offered in all three finishes.
 Some specialty finishes such as Antique Copper are available on a few kitchen faucets.
 The finishes offered on a faucet depend on the finishes available from the faucet's Asian manufacturer.

-We have found two different warranties for Italia faucts.
-The written warranty packaged with the faucets we examined had a strrightforward limited lifetime warranty, although the term "lifetime" was not defined.
+We have found two different warranties for Italia faucets.
+The written warranty packaged with the faucets we examined had a straightforward limited lifetime warranty, although the term "lifetime" was not defined.

-Chinese and Taiwanese faucets comparable to Italia include:
+Chinese-made faucets comparable to Italia but generally with much stronger warranties include:

 We are continuing to research the company.
-If you have experience with Italia, Fontaine by Italia or Brienza by Italia faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Italia faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.